Idonot-Grief/SDR-Recs/README.md

-# SDR-Recs
+# Shortwave-Recs
 ## A repository dedicated to archiving Radio recordings.
-a bunch of sdr recordings i made on my rtlsdr. just putting them here cause i have nowhere else.
+a bunch of radio recordings i made on my rtlsdr and on some websdrs. just putting them here cause i have nowhere else.